BlueSquare23/web-lgsm/docs/debugging_the_app.md

 ## Trouble Starting the Web LGSM

-If you're having trouble starting the app with the `init.sh` script or having trouble with some feature of the app, then you can investigate further by starting the app in debug mode in your terminal.
+If you're having trouble starting the app with the `web-lgsm.py` script or having trouble with some feature of the app, then you can investigate further by starting the app in debug mode in your terminal.
 To do so simply ssh to the server, cd to the web-lgsm installation directory, and then run: